-I practice a gentle and unique form of Japanese acupuncture known as Inochi Medicine that uses between three and fifteen carefully placed needles per treatment.
+Sarah practices a gentle and unique form of Japanese acupuncture known as Inochi (Life) Medicine that uses between three and fifteen carefully placed needles per treatment.
 The needles are thinner than a human hair and are inserted very shallowly below the skin.
-I also use moxabustion, herbal and nutritional therapies, traditional bodywork and other therapeutics.
+Sarah also uses moxabustion, herbal and nutritional therapies, traditional bodywork and other therapeutics.

-Japanese acupuncture has several different schools of its own and has been developing over the last 1500 years.
+Japanese acupuncture has several different lineages and has been developing over the last 1500 years.
 The Japanese were introduced to Chinese Medicine and the integrated theories of acupuncture, bodywork, and herbal medicine in the 6th century.
-Since that time practitioners have developed many unique theories and techniques.
+Since that time Japanese practitioners have developed many unique theories and techniques.

 Japanese acupuncture is unique in its efficiency and precision.
 Therapeutic techniques aim to use a minimal amount of stimulation to attain the greatest results.
 Much of the Traditional Chinese Medicine (TCM) theory remains intact and the majority of the actual acupuncture points are also the same.
 In the Japanese styles there is a strong emphasis on root (meridian based) and branch (symptomatic) treatment, “listening” carefully to the wrist pulse throughout the treatment, the use of thin needles and shallow insertion.

 “In the Japanese systems, acupuncture points are viewed as a living phenomenon.
 The anatomical location is considered to be only the starting point.
 To find the actual point, the practitioner must be able to palpate exactly where it is.
 Thus, countless hours are spent in the Japanese acupuncture community developing the ability to sense with one’s hands where the “live points” are.
 Subtle changes in temperature, moisture, and skin resilience, are sought to find the best point.”